aiven/devportal/docs/products/flink/concepts/kafka-connectors.rst

 In addition, choose upsert connectors if you want to provide the output as a compacted topic and read only the latest value for each message key.

-For more details on the required information for each connector type, see :doc:`this article <kafka_connector_requirements>`.
+For more details on the required information for each connector type, see :doc:`this article <kafka-connector-requirements>`.